-The significance of, and extent to which the site, nearby land and transport routes contain, habitat for other listed flora and fauna species.
+The significance of, and extent to which the site, nearby land, including RAMSAR wetlands, and transport routes contain, habitat for other listed flora and fauna species.

 The significance of, and extent to which the major project has the potential to cause, adverse effects on other listed flora and fauna species.